-Five Breweries and Five Restaurants to Try in Raleigh, N.C.
+10 Breweries and 10 Restaurants to Try in Raleigh, N.C.

 When hunger strikes after beer, don't fear!
 The Raleigh area has awesome brewery restaurants (check out our list, here!) and fun weekly food truck nights are held at most breweries.
-But the brewery/food options don't stop there—a plethora of breweries are within walking distance of even more local-favorite food!
-We have five brewery and restaurant pairings for you to try, especially now that the warmer months are here and walking is encouraged.
+But the brewery/food options don't stop there—lots of breweries are within walking distance or a short drive of even more local-favorite food!
+We have 10 brewery and restaurant pairings for you to try, especially now that the warmer months are here and walking is even more encouraged.

 Bond Brothers Beer Company in downtown Cary offers more than 9,000 square feet of brewery, tap room and beer garden to enjoy.
-With 14 outstanding beers on tap and a robust barrel sour program, they were recently voted "Best New Brewery" in the country in USA TODAY's 10Best.
+With 14 outstanding beers on tap and a robust barrel sour program, they were voted "Best New Brewery" in the country in USA TODAY's 10Best in 2017.
 After a few pints (try the Blackberry Raspberry Sorcery, the American Kettle Sour or the Breakfast Variant—an Imperial stout with oats, coffee and cocoa nibs!), head over to Pizzeria Faulisi for Neapolitan pizza.